dannywillems/py-keum/README.md

 **This is a work in progress**

 Keum is a modular implementation of cryptographic components which can be used as a toolbox to bootstrap projects and experimentations.
+The library aims to be the building block of higher level cryptographic protocols like Plonk, Groth16, folding schemes, recursion layer, etc.

 It is not supposed to be used in production!
 It is inefficient and not audited (and will never be).

 For instance, keum includes (or will include):